rupeshboyalla/Python/Arrays.md

     new_list1.extends(my_list)
     print(new_list1)
-    >>> ["mac", "windows", "cat", "cow", "orange", "hello"] Time Complexity for extend O(k) where k is the number of elements in list, always new list is added at the end of the list.
+    >>> ["mac", "windows", "cat", "cow", "orange", "hello"] Time Complexity for extend O(k) where k is the number of object in list, always new list is added at the end of the list.

-insert() - Insert an item at the defined index
+insert() - Insert an object at the defined index

     insert(index, object) index --> position where to insert my_list.insert(1, "apple")
     print(my_list)
     >>> ["cat", "apple", "orange", "hello"]
-    Time Complexity for insert is O(n) all the elements are reshuffled
+    Time Complexity for insert is O(n) all the object are reshuffled

 remove() - Removes an item from the list

-    remove(object) removes frist occurance of an element, if element is not present Raises ValueError if the value is not present.
+    remove(object) removes frist occurance of an object, if object is not present Raises ValueError if the value is not present.
     my_list.remove("apple")
     print (my_list)